gonzaloalper/flm.fr/README.md

 The R directory contains exclusively .R functions, such as:

-- flm.pc: PCA for functional data.
+- fpc: PCA for functional data.
 - fregre.fr.pc: regression on PCs for the FLM with functional response.
 - fregre.sr.pc: regression on PCs for the FLM with scalar response.
 - pseudoinverse: computes a pseudo-inverse by means of a singular value decompsoition (SVD).